 What You’ll Earn and Where You’ll Work

-The top-paying states for truck drivers in 2022 were: Nebraska ($63,560), Washington ($60,210), and Alaska ($59,510).
+The top-paying states for truck drivers in 2023 were: Alaska ($65,870), New Jersey ($64,270), and Washington ($63,160).

 Training and Education

 A truck driver training program has one of the shortest time frames between your first day in the classroom and graduation day.
 Accelerated programs can be completed in a few as three weeks with part-time options running as few as twelve weeks.
-So basically it takes from 1 to 3 months to complete your CDL program.
+Basically, it takes from 1 to 3 months to complete your CDL program.

 For Class-A CDL training opportunities in your area, as well as tips, tricks and more about your training, visit CDL Training Today.
 If you’re looking for a job or looking to move to a different job, DriveWave is your top resource for hiring events, local job listings, and insider information on making the most of your trucking career.